 With all of this in mind, how will you measure success?

 In general, we encourage our client partners to start small and simple.
 VR training doesn’t have to be expensive or complicated.
 You can get started in a few hours.
-An iterative approach gives you the information and experience you need to grow your program in a way that will consistently produce meaningful, measurable value.
+What matters most is starting in a way that allows you to have goals in place.
+Beginning your approach this way gives you the information and experience you need to grow your program in a way that will consistently produce meaningful, measurable value.

 Step 2: Procure Your Content